-Please complete and return this page to the school within three days of receipt of this document.
+Please complete and return this page to the school within three da ays of receipt of this document.

 Name of Student:

-Student Confirmation of Receipt (Grades 6-12) My signature below indicates that I have received a copy of to be shared with my parents or guardians. the Code of Conduct for the Rowan-Salisbury Schools
+Student Confirmation of Receipt (Grades 6-12) My signature below indicates that I have received a copy of the C to be shared with my parents or guardians.
+Code of Conduct for the Rowan-Salisbury Schools

 Signature of Student Date

 Parent/Guardian Confirmation of Receipt (Grades K-12)

-My signature below indicates that I as a parent/guardian of a of the Code of Conduct for the Rowan-Salisbury Schools ar understand the responsibilities as a student in this school sys normal school hours: nd will communicate with my child to help him/her
+My signature below indicates that I as a parent/guardian of a stud of the Code of Conduct for the Rowan-Salisbury Schools and with understand the responsibilities as a student in this school system. normal school hours: ill communicate with my child to help him/her

 Area Code ()

 Mailing Address

 Email Address

-If the above number changes, the school office must be notif ied immediately.
-Failure to do so will severely limit the
+If the above number changes, the school office must be notified in school's ability to contact parents in the event of a medical emerg Two-way communication is critical.
+Parents limit their right to reagainst their child if they do not provide the school a telephone musiness hours.
+I understand this expectation. gency or disciplinary incident involving your child. ceive timely notice of any disciplinary action taken

-If the above number changes, the school office must be notified immediately.
-Failure to do so will severely limit the school's ability to contact parents in the event of a medical emergency or disciplinary incident involving your child.
-Two-way communication is critical.
-Parents limit their right to receive timely notice of any disciplinary action taken against their child if they do not provide the school a telephone number where they can be reached during normal business hours.
-I understand this expectation.
+Name of Parent/Guardian Date

-Name of Parent/Guardian Date Signature of Parent or Guardian
+Signature of Parent or Guardian